Teeter Freestep Recumbent Cross Trainer Review – My Personal Opinion

 It made a great addition to my home gym and force me to get some much-needed cardio, especially now that summer is in full swing!

-It’s cheap, comfortable, healthy and will help you burn calories while you watch Netflix on your iPad.
+It’s cheap, comfortable, and healthy and will help you burn calories while you watch Netflix on your iPad.
 I challenge you to think of a reason NOT to get one of these!

 - Best Exercise Bike For Knee Replacement Rehab